X

 |---|---|---|

-| Stomach pain from taking on empty stomach | Very common | "Since I started taking ibuprofen with food, the stomach problems have gone." |
+| Stomach pain from taking it on an empty stomach | Very common | "Since I take ibuprofen with food, the stomach complaints are gone." |

-| Interaction with blood pressure medication | Common | "Since the app showed me that ibuprofen reduces my blood pressure medication, I talk to my doctor first about pain." |
+| Interaction with a blood-pressure medication | Common | "Since I saw in the app that my blood-pressure medication is weakened by ibuprofen, I talk to my doctor first when I have pain." |

-| Taking for more than 4 days without seeing a doctor | Common | "I didn't know I should see a doctor after 4 days." |
+| Use over 4 days without a doctor | Common | "I didn't know you should see a doctor after 4 days." |

-| Medication overuse headache | Occasional | "I had daily headaches — the app flagged medication overuse." |
+| Medication-overuse headache | Occasional | "I had daily headaches – the app pointed me to medication overuse." |

-| Combination with low-dose aspirin | Occasional | "I didn't know ibuprofen cancels aspirin's heart protection." |
+| Combination with low-dose aspirin | Occasional | "I didn't know that ibuprofen cancels aspirin's cardioprotection." |